 Trial participants will be sent or given a shopping voucher (maximum value £10) as a "thank you" for continuing to participate in follow-up.
-A voucher will be sent for each questionnaire booklet completed during follow-up (i.e. at 6, 12, 24 and 36 months post-randomisation).
-A participant completing all four questionnaires will receive £40.
+A voucher will be sent for the questionnaire booklet completed during follow-up at 12 and 36 months post randomisation.
 Funding for this has been sought separately.